-Nominations Committee (Shawn Lambert)
+Nominations Committee

-Nominations committee (Shawn Lambert, Erin

-Nelson and Paige Ford).
+Shawn Lambert (Chair) presented a report on behalf of the Nominations committee (Erin Nelson and Paige Ford).
 The SEAC Nominations Committee identified a slate of candidates for three elected positions for SEAC: President-Elect, Editor-Elect, and Executive Officer.
 (Results of this election are reported by the Secretary above.)